The Mathematics of Learning

 $$\text{CI}_{95\%} = \mu \pm 1.96\,\sigma$$Asymmetric Evidence Clamping

-The key insight is that not all review outcomes are equally informative.
-Imagine you're a skill-100 learner who gets a difficulty-5 card right — of course you did, that's trivial for you.
+The first filter on the update is the informativeness clamp: not all review outcomes are equally diagnostic.
+Imagine you're a skill-100 learner who gets a difficulty-5 card right; of course you did, that's trivial for you.
 But if you get a difficulty-150 card right, that's real news.
-The system only updates your skill estimate when the outcome is genuinely surprising:
+The system only moves your skill estimate when the outcome is genuinely surprising:

 | Outcome | Card vs $\mu$ | Informative? | Effect |